qgis/QGIS-Documentation/docs/user_manual/working_with_projections/working_with_projections.rst

 must contain information about its coordinate reference system or you will need to manually assign the correct CRS to the layer.
 For PostGIS layers, QGIS uses the spatial reference identifier that was specified when that PostGIS layer was created.
-For data supported by OGR or GDAL, QGIS relies on the presence of a recognized means of specifying the CRS.
+For data supported by GDAL, QGIS relies on the presence of a recognized means of specifying the CRS.
 For instance, for the Shapefile format this is a file containing an ESRI Well-Known Text (:index:`WKT`) representation of the layer's CRS.
 This projection file has the same base name